-A full penetration test on the TeamWorXX managed service took place during April 2019.
+A full penetration test on the TeamWorXX managed service took place during April 2020.
 The scope of this test included the application as well as the managed infrastructure and the Apps linked to the Knowledge Hub.

 PFIKS is ISO 27001 certified.
 An annual external audit covering the full SOA was conducted by Bureau Veritas on 16 October 2018.

 PFIKS Security policies and procedures are contained in three manuals – User Management Manual, Technical Controls Manual and Management Manual.
 These can be shared with organisations with whom they have NDAs in place.

 PFIKS aim to provide platform uptime of 99.9% or greater.
 Any service impacting planned maintenance work is performed outside of UK business hours, with adequate notification.
 They take weekly full backups and nightly differential backups of all operating system and user data, with a 2-week onsite retention, as standard.
 Backups can be restored at any time, by request.